chrispangg/dream-journey/README.md

 ### View Activity/ Stay

 Here you will see all the activities and stay details of the specific trip.
 This allows you to plan your trip ahead of time and give you a good glance at all the places you will be visiting during the trip.
 To add an activity or stay, click on the activity or stay tab and enter the location and travel details.
-Once added, the page will display the details in the summary tab, and a marker will appear on the map.
+Once added, the page will display the details in the summary tab, and a marker will appear on the map (stays are in green and activities are in blue).
 Similar to trips, the user can also change or delete the activity/ trip by clicking the "edit" or "delete" button, respectively.

 <img src="./README-images/img3.png" width="50%">